finartcialist/residencesolo/step_1_lundi.md

 ## Introduction

-The main working of Csound: like in assembly, one line of Csound can be read as a series of arguments.
+The main working of Csound: like in assembly, one line of Csound can be read as an action followed by a serie of arguments.

 The main parts of a Csound file:
 * the orchestra file: it can be further broken down in two pieces, the instruments definitions, and the meta information contained in the header.